B-Yan/terminalInterface/README.md

 ## Status

 The project is functional but some advanced command line tool haven't been implanted yet.
-Also the app don't complete clause when the window is closed, you need to close the terminal that launched the app.
+Also the app don't completly clause when the window is closed, you need to close the terminal that launched the app.